ASX Copper Stocks: Top 10 to Watch in 2023

 Who is the biggest copper producer in Australia?

-Australia's largest copper mine is BHP's Olympic Dam operation in South Australia.
+Australia's largest copper mine is BHP's ($BHP) Olympic Dam operation in South Australia.
 The project also extracts some gold and uranium.
-Oz Minerals was considered as another top copper producer and BHP's acquisition of its assets like Prominent Hill means the mining giant has likely established itself as the most significant copper producer in Australia.
+Oz Minerals was considered as another top copper producer and BHP's acquisition of its assets like Prominent Hill mean the mining giant has likely established itself as the most significant player in the country.
+Rio Tinto ($RIO) also have several significant copper assets, but they are located in the U.S. and Mongolia.

 How can I invest in copper stocks in Australia?